openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 * Select an option other than **Never** for the **Randomization** setting.

-..
-For more information, see :ref:`Use Randomization in a Numerical Input Problem`.
-..  ^^ add back to first bullet when DOC-2175 gets done - Alison 30 Jul 15

 The edX Platform has a 20-seed maximum for randomization.
 This means that learners see up to 20 different problem variants for every problem that has **Randomization** set to an option other than **Never**.
 It also means that